Skip to main content

 Why are booster doses recommended?

 The goal of vaccination is to prevent serious illness.
 This is achieved by generating immune memory cells, such as B cells and T cells.
 These cells are typically long-lived and reside in the bone marrow, bloodstream, and lymph glands to monitor for exposure to a pathogen.
 If the pathogen is detected, these memory cells quickly become activated and stimulate the immune response to efficiently fight the infection before the infection can get out of control and cause serious illness.
-In the case of COVID-19 mRNA vaccines, studies demonstrated that high levels of memory cells are generated, and as the delta and omicron variants emerged, we saw that the levels of memory cells generated by both the mRNA (Pfizer and Moderna) and adenovirus-based (J&J/Janssen) vaccines were sufficient to prevent serious illness in most cases.
+In the case of COVID-19 mRNA vaccines, studies demonstrated that high levels of memory cells are generated, and as variants emerged, we saw that the levels of memory cells generated by both the mRNA (Pfizer and Moderna) and adenovirus-based (J&J/Janssen) vaccines were sufficient to prevent serious illness in most cases.
 As such, these findings would not warrant a booster dose.

 However, a second goal of vaccination could be to prevent any level of illness, meaning that vaccinated people would not even experience mild or asymptomatic infection.
 To accomplish this, people need to have high levels of neutralizing antibodies circulating in their bloodstream.
 Neutralizing antibodies prevent the virus from attaching to and entering cells.
 Typically, neutralizing antibody levels fade over time.
 When this happens, a booster dose can stimulate the memory B and T cells to cause production of neutralizing antibodies, thereby increasing the level of detectable antibodies in the bloodstream and decreasing the chance for any level of illness for another brief period of time (a couple of months).